phylotastic/phylotastic/design/list_server_spec.md

    * taxonomic authority - if same for all species
 * element properties
    * taxonomic authority - if different for different elements of list

+### Interfaces
+Basic operations with single lists
+* support retrieval of unique list by ID or name
+* support posting of new list in standard form (see below)
+   * assign internally unique ID

+Basic operations with multiple lists
+* support retrieval of sets of list-names (and other metadata)
+   * including the complete list of all available lists
+   * including subsets defined by a string search

+Advanced operations with single lists
+* support validation of names in submitted list using name-matcher

 ## Applicable standards